 Click Here for tab for A Long December by Counting Crows

 To make this easier to play in key on an acoustic guitar, it will help to have a capo on the 3rd fret.
-Something to keep note of here is the dynamics of the song, pay close attention to how he hits some parts softly and other parts harder to give it much of the emotion.
+Something to keep note of here is the dynamics of the song.
+Pay close attention to how he hits some parts softly and other parts harder to bring out more emotion.

 Ain’t No Sunshine by Bill Withers

 Click Here for tab for Ain’t No Sunshine by Bill Withers

 Like many others on this list of easy acoustic guitar songs for beginners, this single was hugely responsible for Bill Withers breaking through to a more mainstream audience, charting number 3 on the Billboard Hot 100 and appearing on the popular American TV show American Idol.
 It’s also been certified Gold in the US, selling over 1 million copies.

 This song focuses quite heavily on the rhythm.
 As a result, the strumming pattern is fairly involved and is a great opportunity for you to learn some creative and percussive patterns.
 You can play the song focusing more on chords, or turn it into more of a finger-picked version where you will pick the bassline with your thumb while your fingers pick the higher chords.

 All Summer Long by Kid Rock